-It started with a problem that Osebo experienced when trying to organize inspiration and digital resources in his design process.
-These assets were scattered across difficult services making them difficult to track and recall when needed.
+It started with a problem that my friend Osebo experienced in 2016.
+Osebo is a digital designer and was having trouble keeping track of his design inspiration and digital resources.
+His saved content was scattered across multiple different services making them difficult to recall when needed.

 How could we create a visual way for designers to collect and organize their digital resources?

 A web app that enables designers to save any url, embedding the content and visuals for easy recall.

 To see if others had similar challenges, we interviewed designers asking them about the tools they use to organize their digital resources.
 The primary responses were bookmarks, Pinterest and Slack, so we did competitive discovery to understand the strengths and weaknesses of each.

 Bookmarks are universal and simple to use, but they lack visuals which can make them difficult to quickly recall.

 Pinterest pins are great for visual collections but limited to certain forms of content missing the ability to collect articles, webpages and 3d experiences that creators use in their workflows.

 Slack has a plethora of places for collecting resources, but content is easily lost across chats and channels due to the quick pace of conversations.